How to Grow Succulents

 During the winter, bring containers of tender outdoor succulents into a cool, frost-free area like a garage.
 Cut watering back to once a month, and hold off on feeding until warmer weather returns.

 When it comes to how often to water succulents, you need to pay attention to the soil.
 It's best to water succulents whenever the top 2 inches of soil are dry.
 While most succulents will survive without water for longer than other types of plants, they’ll grow more when watered somewhat regularly.
 If your area hasn’t had rain for 3-4 weeks, give outdoor plants a thorough soaking.
 Let the soil dry out before watering again.

 How to Feed Succulents

-After a month, your succulent plants will benefit from extra nutrition.
+After a month, your plants will benefit from extra nutrition.
 Begin feeding succulents growing in containers with Miracle-Gro® Succulent Plant Food.
-This food, which is designed to provide succulents with just the right nutrients, can be applied directly to the soil, or mixed in with water.
+Designed to provide your plants with just the right nutrients, this succulent fertilizer can be applied directly to the soil or mixed in with water.
 Be sure to follow label directions.

 For larger, in-ground plantings, mix Miracle-Gro® Water Soluble All Purpose Plant Food with water at half strength (1/2 teaspoon per gallon) and apply to the root area (not the leaves) every two weeks during the growing season.